Hi, I’m Naitian.

 I’m a PhD student at the UC Berkeley School of Information, where I’m advised by David Bamman and supported by the NSF graduate research fellowship.

-My research involves applying large-scale data analysis and deep learning methods to studying culture, often through a variationist sociolinguistic analytic framework.
-This spans the fields of NLP, computational social science, and cultural analytics.
+My research centers on developing computational methods to understand meaning embedded in style.
+This draws on a variationist sociolinguistic / cultural anthropological perspective of culture, and spans the fields of NLP, computational social science, and cultural analytics.
+Methodologically, I am interested in multimodal approaches to language, vision and speech.
 I also care a lot about the news, data journalism, data visualization and crossword puzzles.

 If you are interested in doing research or grad school, I am always happy to chat about my experiences.
 If you are a Berkeley undergrad interested in doing cultural analytics research, you should apply for a UROP opportunity with my advisor, David Bamman.